What Won’t a Home Inspector Do?

 5. Home inspectors don’t give failing grades

 It makes more sense to understand that a home inspector is a documentarian.
-It’s the inspector’s job to explain everything they see in the house, and interpret what all that information means.
-The inspector won’t tell you how to react to the information they provide, and what you do with the report is up to you.
+It’s the inspector’s job to explain everything they see in the house and interpret all that information.
+The inspector won’t tell you how to react to the information they provide; what you do with the report is up to you.
 The inspector will work hard to give you all the information you need to make an informed decision on your purchase — but that decision is ultimately yours.

 6. Home inspectors don’t appraise houses

-Determining a property’s value is a specialized skill, and it’s one that will definitely come up during a real estate transaction — usually twice.
-First, the real estate agent will do some comparisons and come up with an asking price based on market conditions as well as how the home presents to the public — its curb appeal.
+Determining a property’s value is a specialized skill that will come up during a real estate transaction — usually twice.
+First, the real estate agent will do some comparisons and come up with an asking price based on market conditions and how the home presents to the public — its curb appeal.
 This is part art and part science.

-Lenders are often likely to ask for an official property appraisal to get a sense of what the home will sell for.
+Lenders often ask for an official property appraisal to understand what the home will sell for.
 They need this as proof that they’ll be able to sell the house and get their money back if the eventual buyer defaults on the mortgage.
-This assessment is made by a professional real estate appraiser.
+A professional real estate appraiser makes this assessment.

-Home inspectors, on the other hand, do not give their opinion of a home’s value.
+On the other hand, home inspectors do not give their opinion of a home’s value.
 They’re there strictly to note its condition, but they’re not trained to determine how that condition should affect the price.
-That’s something that the buyers and their real estate agent should work on negotiating directly with the seller.
-Our repair request list tool, known as the CRL, is great for that part of the process.
+That’s something that the buyers and their real estate agents should work on negotiating directly with the seller.
+Our repair request list tool, the CRL, is excellent for that part of the process.

 7. Home inspectors don’t predict the future

 One of the biggest questions home inspectors get is about how long something will last.
-The simple truth is that inspectors aren’t psychics, so they can’t accurately predict what is going to happen after the inspection is complete.
+The simple truth is that inspectors aren’t psychics, so they can’t accurately predict what will happen after the inspection.
 Nobody can!
-What they can do is alert you to something that’s actually broken or missing.
+They can alert you to something that’s actually broken or missing.

 8. Home inspectors don’t do “heavy lifting”

-Your home inspector might be a hero when it comes to protecting you from making a down payment on a house with a cracked foundation, but that doesn’t mean they’re going to move piles of junk to get to the back of a crawlspace.
-This type of physical labor just isn’t part of the job description.
+Your home inspector might be a hero in protecting you from making a down payment on a house with a cracked foundation, but that doesn’t mean they’ll move piles of junk to get to the back of a crawlspace.
+This type of physical labor isn’t part of the job description.

-That’s why it’s crucial that home sellers make sure their property is ready for inspection.
+That’s why home sellers must make sure their property is ready for inspection.
 That means clearing pathways of debris and making sure all areas are easily accessible.
-It’s also a good idea to drop your pets off elsewhere during the inspection (for their safety and the inspector’s safety).
-For more detail on getting ready for an inspection, check out our blog post, “What Should I Do to Prepare for a Home Inspection?”
+It’s also a good idea to drop your pets off elsewhere during the inspection (for their and the inspector’s safety).
+For more details on getting ready for an inspection, check out our blog post, “What Should I Do to Prepare for a Home Inspection?”

 9. Home inspectors don’t mark property borders

-In real estate transactions, it’s common for questions about the exact boundary of the property to come up.
+In real estate transactions, it’s common to ask questions about the exact boundary of the property.
 This may seem obvious on the surface, especially in areas with fences, hedges, and other border plantings.
-But land deeds are highly specific legal documents, and any questions about property lines need to be dealt with by a professional land surveyor.
-Your friendly neighborhood home inspector won’t even make a guess, because this is way outside their wheelhouse.
+However, land deeds are highly specific legal documents, and a professional land surveyor must deal with any questions about property lines.
+Your home inspector won’t even guess because this is way outside their wheelhouse.

 10. Home inspectors don’t give home decorating advice